justpowershell/Posh-RecoverPoint/README.md

 Posh-RecoverPoint
 =========

+NOTE: Unfortunately, we no longer have RecoverPoint in our environment so I am no longer able to maintain this project.
+I hope you are able to use it as a good starting point for managing your RP environment.

 PowerShell v4.0 or higher module for interacting with the EMC RecoverPoint 4.0 REST API

 With RecoverPoint 4.0, I decided to throw away my plink xml wrappers and re-write my cmdlets using the native REST API.
 In an effort to support the community, I thought I would share my progress here.
 Feel free to use the modules and provide any feedback in this thread.
 I will try to reply back in a short amount of time.